2 Basic Cuisine: A Review on Probability and Frequentist Statistical Inference

 The operations protocol for recording waiting times in the 900 vending carts looks too cumbersome to implement straightforwardly this upcoming Summer.
 Why don’t we select A SMALLER GROUP of ice cream carts across the eight cities to have a more efficient process implementation that would allow us to optimize operational costs?

 Bingo!
 Ottawa’s general manager just nailed the probabilistic way of making inference on our population parameter of interest for the time query.
 Indeed, their comment was primarily framed from a business perspective of optimizing operational costs.
-Still, this fact does not take away a crucial insight on which statistical inference is built: a random sample (as in Important 2.1).
+Still, this fact does not take away a crucial insight on which statistical inference is built: a random sample ( as in its corresponding definition).
 As for Vancouver’s general manager, ironically, their statement is NOT PRECISE at all!
 Mimicking a census-type study might not be the most optimal decision for the demand query given the time constraint and the potential size of its target population.

 Realistically, there is no cheap and efficient way to conduct a census-type study for any of the two queries!